acroak/rawg-clone/README.md

 We will have to follow the installtion instructions and put the chakra provider into the root of our application.

+### React Icons
+This project uses the react-icons library

 ### React + TypeScript + Vite